locationtech/geomesa/docs/tutorials/geomesa-quickstart-fsds.rst

 Visualize Data (optional)
 -------------------------

 There are two options to visual the data ingested by this quick start.
-The easiest option is to use the `export-leaflet` command of the GeoMesa FSDS tools distribution.
+The easiest option is to use the ``export`` command of the GeoMesa FSDS tools distribution.
 For a more production ready example, you can alternatively stand up a GeoServer and connect it to your FSDS instance.

 Visualize Data With Leaflet
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~

 .. warning::

-    In order to successfully run this command you must have a computer that is connected to the internet in order to access external leaflet resources.
+    In order to successfully run this command you must have a computer that is connected to the internet
+    in order to access external leaflet resources.

 .. note::

-    If you are running GeoMesa on a headless server (no GUI) you can still run this command to generate the leaflet map and then copy the ``index.html`` to another computer.
+    If you are running GeoMesa on a headless server (no GUI) you can still run this command to generate
+    the leaflet map and then copy the ``index.html`` to another computer.

-The ``export-leaflet`` command is a part of the GeoMesa FSDS command-line tools.
-In order to use the command, ensure you have the command-line tools installed as described in :ref:`setting_up_fsds_commandline`.
+The ``export`` command is a part of the GeoMesa FSDS command-line tools.
+In order to use the command,
+ensure you have the command-line tools installed as described in :ref:`setting_up_fsds_commandline`.
+The ``export`` command provides the ``leaflet`` format which will export the features to a leaflet map

-The command behaves like a normal export command and accepts the same parameters.
-The only difference is rather than exporting the data to a file it writes it inside an HTML file in a way that leaflet can render it.
-To produce the map, run the following command from the GeoMesa FSDS tools distribution directory:
+and attempt to open the resulting HTML in your default browser.
+To produce the map, run the following
+command from the GeoMesa FSDS tools distribution directory:

 .. code:: bash

-    bin/geomesa-fs export-leaflet \
+    bin/geomesa-fs export         \
+        --output-format leaflet   \
         --instance <instance>     \
         --zookeepers <zookeepers> \
         --user <user>             \
         --password <password>     \
         --catalog <table>

 Where the connection parameters are the same you used above during the quickstart.
-If you ran the command on a computer with a default web browser you should see the map below automatically open in it.
-If you click the menu in the upper right of the map you can enable and disable the heatmap and feature layers as well as the two provided base layers.
+If you ran the
+command on a computer with a default web browser you should see the map below automatically open in it.
+If you click the menu in the upper right of the map you can enable and disable the heatmap and feature
+layers as well as the two provided base layers.

 .. figure:: _static/geomesa-quickstart-gdelt-data/leaflet-layer-preview.png
     :alt: Visualizing quick-start data with Leaflet